eth-educators/ethstaker-knowledgebase/staking-glossary.md

 ## Genesis block

 The first block in a blockchain, used to initialize a particular network and its cryptocurrency.

+## Hard fork

+A hard fork occurs when an update is being pushed to the Ethereum network and the new version of the software forks from the old version.
+Usually requires operators to update their validator software to stay on the correct side of the fork.
+Also see [fork](staking-glossary.md#fork)

 ## Head vote